 The Australian Music Centre manages a range of projects in support of Australian music, ranging from awards and prizes through to artist development programs.

-To find out more about our online learning platform Echo, the Art Music Awards, Paul Lowin Prizes, MODART composer development program, and other AMC projects and activities as well as APRA's Art Music Fund, please follow the links below.
+To find out more about our online learning platform Echo, the Art Music Awards, Paul Lowin Prizes, AMPlify and MODART composer development programs, other AMC projects and activities as well as APRA's Art Music Fund, please follow the links below.
 See also our historical timeline to find out more about the AMC's activities and services over 45 years.